 - MRKH is a congenital disorder of the female reproductive system.

-- Woman diagnosed with MRKH can have biological children with a gestational carrier.
+- Woman diagnosed with MRKH can have biological children with a gestational .
 Other fertility treatment options such as uterine transplantation are still under research.

 It’s natural for you as a parent/guardian to want to help your daughter.
 Knowing when and how to be helpful may be difficult in the beginning because you may not know exactly how she is coping.
 Your daughter may be quiet and withdrawn, retreating to her room, making it difficult to know if she wants to talk or be left alone.
 She may feel isolated or embarrassed because she is not menstruating and can’t take part in conversations about “periods” with her friends.
 It’s important to remember that most teenagers are naturally struggling for independence from their parents/guardians while at the same time seeking their support.
 The diagnosis of vaginal agenesis, treatment options, sexuality, and future fertility issues, make this struggle more complex than usual!

-The following suggestions may help you to support your daughter as you and she become more comfortable with your new knowledge about her body.
+The following suggestions may help you to support your daughter as you and she becomes more comfortable with your new knowledge about her body.

 - Encourage your daughter to ask questions and talk about her worries with you.There’s no right or wrong time to start a conversation with your daughter.
 Some parents and daughters find it easier to talk spontaneously while others prefer to plan a special time to chat such as during a walk together.